 Tofu is a incredibly versatile ingredient that can be prepared and cooked in a variety of ways.
 Its neutral flavor and firm texture make it an excellent substitute for meat in many dishes, and it can easily take on the flavors of any marinade or spice blend.

-See also How to cook in wow
+See also How to cook with tincture

 One popular way to season tofu is to marinate it in a mixture of soy sauce, garlic, ginger, and a touch of sesame oil.
 This gives the tofu a savory and umami-rich flavor that pairs well with stir-fries and noodle dishes.
 You can also sprinkle tofu with a mixture of spices like paprika, cumin, and chili powder for a smoky and spicy taste.